Child engaging in outdoor painting activity

 Special Requests

-As teacher and caregiver responsible for a group of children, it is my job to balance individual needs with the needs of the group as a whole.
-I am happy to consider special requests that adhere to licensing regulations, respect program policies, and maintain the quality of care for all children.
+As the teacher and caregiver responsible for a group of children, it is my job to balance individual needs with the needs of the group as a whole.
+I’m happy to consider special requests when they align with licensing regulations, program policies, and the needs of the group.

 Wonderful Partner